 Transmission and diffraction are both highly dependent on frequency.
-Low frequency waves pass through barriers without much absorption.
+Low-frequency waves pass through barriers without much absorption.
 They also pass around obstacles.
-When the obstacles are small compared to the sound save, the waveform is not affected much by the obstacle and re-forms after passing by.
+When the obstacles are small compared to the sound wave, the waveform is not affected much by the obstacle and re-forms after passing by.

 Different materials have different absorptive qualities.
 Acousticians and engineers have computed these differences and grade them with an absorption coefficient.
 Absorption is an official technical specification for many building materials.
 Perfect absorption (not generally possible) would have a score of 1.0.

 But the absorption capability varies with frequency.
 High-frequency sounds with their smaller waves are absorbed much more easily.

 We experience this in life all the time without realizing it.
 Some examples: